Zooming in on the MENA region: How international higher education is changing

 The interplay of student mobility and the political moods has never been more important for university professionals to understand where recruitment opportunities lie.
 War-torn regions such as the Middle East and North Africa are frequently at the center of events which invariably influence the world of higher education.

 Earlier this August, Saudi Arabia urged about 16,000 Saudi students in Canada to leave the country.
 The order happened amid an escalating dispute between the two countries over human rights, hurting both their diplomatic and economic ties.

 Statement | The KSA announces the freezing of all new trade and investment transactions between the KSA and Canada.
 The KSA reserves its right to take further action.

 — Foreign Ministry 🇸🇦 (@KSAmofaEN) August 5, 2018

-Trump’s travel ban led to similar consequences especially affecting those coming from Iran, Syria, and Yemen, and provoked negative perceptions among students who were already studying or considering to study in the US.
+Trump’s Travel Ban led to similar consequences, especially affecting students coming from Iran, Syria, and Yemen.
+The visa restrictions provoked negative perceptions among students who were already studying or considering to study in the US.